10212 Westport Rd. Louisville, KY 40241

 A dental crown is one of the most common dental treatments, recommended for both restorative and cosmetic purposes.
-A “tooth cap”, a dental crown strengthens and enhances a natural tooth that is damaged, decayed or misshapen.
+A “tooth cap”, a dental crown, strengthens and enhances a natural tooth that is damaged, decayed, or misshapen.

-Dr. Westermann places high quality ceramic dental crowns during a single visit to her Louisville dentist office with the use of CEREC technology.
+Dr. Westermann places high-quality ceramic dental crowns during a single visit to her Louisville dentist office with the use of CEREC technology.
 Your results will be aesthetically pleasing as well as durable and lasting.
-CEREC is a CAD/CAM digital process that enables Dr. Westermann to provide a more accurate result – without the wait.
+CEREC is a CAD/CAM digital process that enables Dr. Westermann to provide a more accurate result, without the wait.

 Same Day Dental Crowns: What To Expect

-The process begins with a digital scan which is used to provide the images necessary for designing and fabricating your custom dental restoration.
-The CEREC machine will use these precise measurements to mill your ceramic dental crown which will be permanently secured to the prepared tooth and adjusted for a comfortable fit.
+The process begins with a digital scan, which is used to provide the images necessary for designing and fabricating your custom dental restoration.
+The CEREC machine will use these precise measurements to mill your ceramic dental crown, which will be permanently secured to the prepared tooth and adjusted for a comfortable fit.

-NO messy impression trays, NO temporary crown, and NO return visit to the dentist.
+No messy impression trays, no temporary crown, and no return visit to the dentist.

 With proper dental hygiene and routine dental care, you can expect your ceramic dental crown to last for many years and support a healthy, comfortable smile.